-- For large problems, A may require too much space - Variations conserve memory: IDA and SMA - IDA, iterative deepening A, uses successive iteration with growing limits on f, e.g. - A but don't consider a node n where f(n) >10 - A but don't consider a node n where f(n) >20 - $-A^$ but don't consider a node n where f(n) > 30, ... - SMA -- Simplified Memory-Bounded A - Uses queue of restricted size to limit memory use
+- For large problems, A may require too much space - Variations conserve memory: IDA and SMA - IDA, iterative deepening A, uses successive iteration with growing limits on f, e.g. - A but don't consider a node n where f(n) >10 - A but don't consider a node n where f(n) >20 - -A but don't consider a node n where f(n) > 30, ... - SMA -- Simplified Memory-Bounded A - Uses queue of restricted size to limit memory use

-How to find good heuristics
+Finding good heuristics

-- If h1(n) < h2(n) <= h(n) for all n, h2 is better than (dominates) h1 - Relaxing problem: remove constraints for easier problem; use its solution cost as heuristic function - Max of two admissible heuristics is a Combining heuristics: admissible heuristic, and it's better! - Use statistical estimates to compute h; may lose admissibility - Identify good features, then use machine learning to find heuristic function; also may lose admissibility
+- If h1(n) < h2(n) <= h(n) for all n, h2 is better than (dominates) h1 - Relaxing problem: remove constraints for easier problem; use its solution cost as heuristic function - Combining heuristics: max of two admissible heuristics is an admissible heuristic, and it's better! - Use statistical estimates to compute h; may lose admissibility - Identify good features, then use learning algorithm to find heuristic function; also may lose admissibility